 Leads innovation in Driver Education via annual Driver Education Conference, bringing together teachers from across the State of Florida.

 Organized the Bus Driver Safety Event honoring 900 bus drivers in Palm Beach County.

 ROAD SAFETY LEGISLATION

 Representative; South Palm Beach County; The Florida House of Representatives

 Provided funding sources for driver education by enacting the Dori Slosberg Driver Education Safety Act, allocating $5 from each traffic citation in the state to public and private Driver Education programs (local county option).
-The $5 is collected by the courts and deposited in a Dori Slosberg fund, which is then distributed directly to requesting school districts for drivers ed programs.
+The $5 is collected by the courts and deposited in a Driver's Education Fund, which is then distributed directly to requesting school districts for driver's ed programs.
 This law enacted in 2003 has brought in over 55 million dollars directly to the schools.
-It is hoped that other states will implement similar legislation that makes bad driving pay for good drivers education.
+It is hoped that other states will implement similar legislation that makes bad driving pay for good driver's education.